Alejandro Grimaldo: Who is Bayer Leverkusen's incoming Barcelona old boy?

 Born 20 September 1995 in Valencia, Grimaldo - also known as "Alex" - joined the youth academy of his hometown club at 11 but spent just two years there before Catalan giants Barcelona came calling for his services in 2011.
 Grimaldo was soon fast-tracked to Barca's B team and became the youngest player in history to play in Spain's second division when he featured against Cartagena on 4 September 2011, aged 15 years and 349 days old - a record that still stood until May 2023.

 Despite making 92 appearances for the club's reserve team, Grimaldo didn't go on to represent Barcelona's famed senior side and ultimately moved to Portuguese heavyweights Benfica in 2016.
-He has since gone on to make more than 300 appearances for the club, including 40 outings in the UEFA Champions League proper and a further 13 in the competition's qualifying rounds.
-Grimaldo has scored 26 times for the Portuguese outfit in the process, while providing 65 assists from left-back.
-During his time in Lisbon, Grimaldo has become a three-time league champion and won both the Portugal Cup and Portugal League Cup, as well as three more Super Cups.
+He went on to make more than 300 appearances for the club, including 40 outings in the UEFA Champions League proper and a further 13 in the competition's qualifying rounds.
+Grimaldo scored 26 times for the Portuguese outfit in the process, while providing 65 assists from left-back.
+During his time in Lisbon, Grimaldo became a three-time league champion and won both the Portugal Cup and Portugal League Cup, as well as three more Super Cups.
+Since signing for Die Werkself, Grimaldo has made the left-back berth his own, registering 12 goals and 19 assists across a debut season that culminated in a Bundesliga-DFB Cup double.

-Despite making 21 youth international appearances, Grimaldo is yet to earn a senior cap for his country.
-He featured twice for the Spain U16s before moving up to the U17s (eight caps) and U19s (nine caps), winning the UEFA U19 European Championship with the latter in 2012.
+Grimaldo featured twice for the Spain U16s before moving up to the U17s (eight caps) and U19s (nine caps), winning the UEFA U19 European Championship with the latter in 2012.
 Grimaldo played every game of that tournament in a star-studded Spain side and went on to make his U21 debut for La Roja, aged 17, collecting two appearances at that level.
+After impressing for Leverkusen at the start of the 2023/24 term, he picked up his maiden senior cap in a 3-1 UEFA European Championships qualifer victory over Cyprus, with the debutant providing a trademark assist.

 Plays a bit like: Raphaël Guerreiro